asavpatel/pretaining-to-be-professional-101/session1.md

 If you see things similiar to those, you are good for the next step.

-Don`t put stuff in your root environment
+Don`t put stuff in root environment
 ---
 After setting up python, you cannot resist to run the codebase or any project you find online.
 Then you realise it requires many packages.
 For example you receive this error: